 Renowned amongst Auckland’s fitness fanatics as the place to go if you’ve ‘gone too far’ with your training, the entire team at Move to Live is comprised of meticulously trained physiotherapists able to restore normal movement and function through a combination of deep tissue massage, stretching and mobility exercises.
 Walking out of this clinic is like walking on air.

 3. For Balinese therapy: Agung at East Day Spa

 Agung is East Day Spa’s most senior massage therapist and spa trainer, having worked the acclaimed SKYCITY refuge for 12 years.
 Her time at East was preceded by a decade in luxury spas in her native Bali, including the prestigious role of Spa Trainer at The Ritz-Carlton.
 With a forte in traditional Balinese massage as well as vast experience across all massage disciplines, a session with Agung is at once healing and relaxing; defined by her energy and holistic technique.

-4. For utter relaxation: Jess at The Facialist
+4. For utter relaxation: Catherine at The Facialist

 Having travelled extensively through South East Asia honing her skills as a therapist, Esther taps into Asian massage techniques and uses her arms and legs to give your muscles a firm work over and much needed stretch.
 Her deep tissue ‘Rock Me’ massage will see her use hot basalt stones to deliver the warm relaxation and leave you feeling decidedly unwound.

 6. For a Japanese touch: Aisha at So Spa